caspiankeyes/GPTo3-Live-Testing/README.md

 ### Instead of interpreting a black box, we can now work **`WITH`** a glass box interpretive partner that creates visual UI representations of its internals!
 Isn't frontier interpretability cool?

 # Compare the outputs from below to above!
-Above: Black Box.
-Below; Glass Box.
+The black box is becoming clear.

 <img width="909" alt="image" src="https://github.com/user-attachments/assets/30fbc36d-31ff-45a7-b897-08209be81cca" />